ovidon83/getyourtester/README.md

    - Send "Pull requests" and "Issue comments" events
    - Content type should be "application/json"

-2. **Automatic Analysis**: When you create a pull request, Ovi QA Agent automatically:
+2. **Automatic Hybrid Analysis**: When you create a pull request, Ovi QA Agent automatically provides:
-   - ⚡ Analyzes the PR for critical issues and deal-breakers
-   - 🚨 Posts a quick summary highlighting any blocking issues
-   - ✅ Provides a ship/no-ship recommendation with reasoning
+   - 📋 Summary with risk level, ship score, and reasoning

-3. **Detailed Analysis**: For comprehensive analysis, comment `/ovi-details` on the PR to get:
-   - 🔍 Detailed change review with smart questions
-   - 🧪 Complete test recipe (critical path, edge cases, automation plan)
+   - ❓ Critical questions about user workflows and technical implementation
+   - 🐛 Real bugs detected in the code with file references
+   - 🎯 Feature testing scenarios extracted from PR description
+   - 🔧 Technical testing for code implementation validation
-   - ⚠️ Risk assessment and recommendations
+   - ⚠️ Critical risks covering business, technical, and user experience

-4. **Legacy Support**: You can still use `/test` for traditional manual testing requests
+3. **Manual Testing**: Comment `/test` on any PR to trigger the same comprehensive hybrid analysis

 5. View all requests in the dashboard at http://localhost:3000/dashboard